The Department uses water quality data from a wide variety of

 assessments are refined, these lists will be updated through formal

 adoption processes each year.
+Using the data from these assessments,

 Statewide Comprehensive Verified List of Impaired Waters